Silverbelly/silverbelly/README.md

 ### My name is Jon Noel.
 I'm an Information Technology Professional in the Dallas-Fort Worth area.

 I'm known on GitHub as Silverbelly.
-Perpahs we'll collaberate on a project one day.
+Maybe we'll work together on a project some day.

+Learn more about me by viewing my [LinkedIn Profile](https://www.linkedin.com/in/jon-p-noel/).

 <!--
 **Silverbelly/silverbelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.